Meet the Therapist: June Webb

 What you do for your own mental health?

 I practice what I preach or ‘teach’ in the widest sense.
-I Focus regularly with a Focusing partner and I also practice mindfulness as a way of being so this might be whilst baking bread or working in the garden.
-Simply connecting to whatever I am feeling and not pushing it away or trying to change it.
-Being with whatever is there, the pain and the pleasure and being grateful for what is there.
+I Focus regularly with a Focusing partner and I also practice mindfulness as a way of being.
+This might be whilst baking bread or working in the garden.
+I struggle with the same feelings as everyone at times and I am to remain connected to whatever I am feeling and not push it away or try to change it.
+Being with whatever is there, the pain and the pleasure and being grateful for what is there is important.
 Everything can teach us something if we listen and welcome it, this is acceptance of what is there and a commitment to lead a meaningful life whatever that life presents to us.
+Compassion for ourselves and others is also crucial as we all carry some trauma as part of being human and we can use this experience to connect with others and make life a little less difficult and share our joys too.

 You are a therapist in Norwich, Norfolk.
 What can you share with us about seeing clients in that area?